Skip to Main Content

 The FAIR data principles

-The FAIR data principles are a set of guidelines that help researchers make better use of, and engage with a broader audience with, their research data.
+The FAIR data principles is a set of guidelines that help researchers make better use of, and engage with a broader audience with, their research data.
 First introduced in 2016 (Wilkinson et al.), the principles aim to improve discoverability, accessibility and reusability of the data to be shared openly, making them more valuable and maximizing their use, re-use and impact.
 The principles have since been widely accepted and adopted by academic communities and research institutions worldwide.

 The FAIR data principles specify shared data must be: Findable, Accessible, Interoperable, and Reusable.